The Toolkit for Cross-Cultural Collaboration was created as a

 what is desirable and good in people (by persons who consider themselves

 "white") compared to bias against the word "black."
-For a personal experience

 For more information on why skin color or race should not be used as a way of